-However, it should be noted that multiple additional factors can influence results (i.e. regulation/excretion mechanisms on bees that can influence elements' accumulation in beehive products).
-These mechanisms are often noticed in the different branches of the phylogenetic tree of the various species.
-For instance, metallothioneins (MTs) (proteins containing cysteine) can link elements.
-Every element has a threshold beyond which detoxification phenomena can occur (Conti, 2002; 2008).
-On the other hand, the element composition of beehive products is linked with the mineral composition of the soil, plants and rocks where the beehives are located and to the sites' anthropic contributions (De Oliveira et al., 2020).
-Another recent study (Goretti et al., (2020)

-suggests that the enrichment of metals such as Cd, Cu, Mn, and Zn in bees appeared to depend on local conditions, i.e. the use of pesticides and fertilisers, the resuspension of soils locally contaminated.
-To cope with this aspect, we have enhanced the information variety endowment to improve data homogeneity.
+However, it should be noted that some additional multiple factors can influence results (i.e. 442 regulation/excretion mechanisms on bees, that can influence elements' accumulation in beehive 443 products).
+These mechanisms are often noticed in the different branches of the phylogenetic tree of 444 the various species.
+For instance, metallothioneins (MTs) (proteins containing cysteine), are able to 445 446 link elements.
+Every element has a threshold, though, beyond which detoxification phenomena can occur (Conti, 2002; 2008).
+On the other hand, the element composition of beehive products is 447 linked with the mineral composition of the soil, plants, and rocks where the beehives are located 448 and to the sites' anthropic contributions (De Oliveira et al., 2020).
+Another recent study (Goretti et 449 450 al., (2020) suggest that enrichment of metals such as Cd, Cu, Mn, and Zn in bees appeared to depend on local conditions, i.e. the use of pesticides and fertilisers, and the resuspension of soils 451 locally contaminated.
+To cope to this aspect, we have enhanced the information variety endowment 452 to improve data homogeneity.
+453

-The OBI index increases the observer's information variety about the performance of bees and beehives' products as metal biomonitors of environmental impact tracers.
-It improves the information endowment about the potential performances of bees and beehives products as biomonitors (Conti et al., 2019a).
-The OBI index warns that the choice of bees and beehives products is not independent of the purpose of effectively biomonitoring and managing atmospheric ecosystems.
-Going deeper, the selection of the bees and beehive products as biomonitor/ indicators is a crucial decisional process that, in turn, encompasses information management (searching, collecting, shaping, interpreting data, etc.) and that enquires for problem-solving that can be a solution that is not the best possible, but it is at least satisficing.
+The OBI index increases the observer's information variety about the performance of bees and 454 beehives' products as metal biomonitors of environmental impact tracers.
+It improves the 455 information endowment about the potential performances of bees and beehives products as 456 biomonitors (Conti et al., 2019a).
+The OBI index warns that the choice of bees and beehives 457 products is not independent of the purpose of effectively biomonitoring and managing atmospheric 458 ecosystems.
+Going deeper, the selection of the bees and beehive products as biomonitors is a key 459 460 decisional process that in turns encompasses the information management (searching, collecting, 461 shaping, interpreting data, etc.) and that enquires for a problem solving that often is a solution that 462 is not the best possible, but it is at least satisficing.
 In fact, the OBI index aims to support those decisional processes to have more reliable results about environmental pollution.
+463